cakephp/docs/en/core-libraries/events.rst

 Dispatching events
 ------------------

-So back to our example, we would have a `Order` model that will manage the buying logic, and probably a `place` method to save the order details and do any other logic::
+So back to our example, we would have an `Order` model that will manage the buying logic, and probably a `place` method to save the order details and do any other logic::

     <?php